Stocks News

 Supply pressures intensified as ICE-monitored cocoa inventories rose to a 7.5-month high of over 2.3 million bags.
 This build-up suggests ample physical supplies are available, countering previous concerns about tightness.

-Recent government actions in the top producing nations have also altered the market landscape.
+Recent government actions in the top producing nations have also altered the market field.
 In February, Ghana reduced the official farmgate price paid to its cocoa farmers by nearly 30% for the 2025/26 season.
 The Ivory Coast followed last week, announcing a 57% cut in the price paid to farmers for the mid-crop harvest that began this month.
 These cuts are intended to reflect lower global market prices and may influence future planting and maintenance decisions by growers.

 Demand Picture Remains Weak